Vannadі Brіdge – The Ancient Stone Bridge at Kayankerni – කයන්කේනි පුරාණ ගල් පාලම

 Zoom out the map to see more surrounding locations using the mouse scroll wheel or map controls.

-Traveling Directions to the The Ancient Stone Bridge at Kayankerni
+Travelling Directions to the Ancient Stone Bridge at Kayankerni

 Route from Trincomalee to The Ancient Stone Bridge at Kayankerni Route from Batticaloa to The Ancient Stone Bridge at Kayankerni